ronthetech/phrancois-weather/README.md

 **Tech used:** HTML, CSS, JavaScript, Nodejs, React, Vite

 I built the application using React and Vite to leverage the speedy development that Vite enables.
-I was able to quickly see changes as they were made because of Hot Module Replacement, (HMR): enables a module to "hot replace" itself without affecting the rest of the page.
+I was able to quickly see changes as they were made because of Hot Module Replacement, (HMR): which enables a module to "hot replace" itself without affecting the rest of the page.
 I designed the application using two unique apis.
 I leveraged the GeoDB Cities API to collect geographic data for the input cities.
 Additionally, I implemented the OpenWeatherAPI to retrieve the weather data for each location.
+Finally, I designed a React frontend to make calls to both APIs as users enter new cities in the search bars.

 <!-- ## Optimizations
 *(optional)*